 If you enjoy playing golf on holiday in Cornwall, try the excellent Cape Cornwall Golf Course near St Just, where you can play a round while enjoying spectacular sea views.

 Many of the local waterways are ideal for fishing, with sea fishing trips, coastal cruises and seal-spotting boat trips offered by Mermaid Pleasure Trips in Penzance (07901 731 201).
 Their shop sells all the tackle you need for all forms of sea angling.

-So if you're looking for countryside campsites in Cornwall, consider this campsite located between Penzance and Lands End for your family tent, motorhome and caravan holidays.
+So if you're looking for countryside campsites in Cornwall, consider this campsite located between Penzance and Lands End for your family holidays.

 The Minack Theatre, Paradise park, open-air Jubilee pool in Penzance, Geevor tin mine, Lands End complex, and a wealth of information leaflets on site

 Plenty of sandy coves and beaches, surfing, fishing trips, and local tourist attractions.
 The open air Minack theatre at Porthcurno is within a short easy drive, as well as local cinemas in Penzance